ADHD Symptoms In Adults

-Early detection and treatment of ADHD or Executive Function Disorder typically produces a more positive outcome versus when it’s diagnosed later in life.
+Early detection and treatment of ADHD or Executive Function Disorder typically produce a more positive outcome versus when it’s diagnosed later in life.
 When detected early and treatment is pursued they learn how to manage it because they were educated earlier in life.
 In addition, adults have a life history (baggage) and possibly marriages. that make it challenging

 ADHD affects the neurotransmitters in the brain.
 The neurotransmitters allow us to be more attentive, take control of hyperactivity and be less impulsive.
-As ADHD is a disorder of the brain, research has demonstrated that the only treatment to treat inattention, hyperactivity and/or impulsivity is medication.
+As ADHD is a disorder of the brain, research has demonstrated that the only treatment to treat inattention, hyperactivity, and/or impulsivity is medication.

 There is significant documented medical evidence to demonstrate that medication makes a difference.
 It shows it is a viable option for ADHD individuals.
-At the end of the day, the ADHD person needs to find the treatment options that fits them best.
+At the end of the day, the ADHD person needs to find the treatment options that fit them best.

 However, this is just one component of ADHD.
 The other side is Executive Functions deficits.
 Medication is not going to help with Executive Function deficits because these are learned skills.